 All PCs that can be assembled are described in a Bill of Materials, BOM.
-The table below shows the BOM for TAC SCM.
-Each PC type (SKU, Stock Keeping Unit) are listed with their constituent components and the number of assembly cycles required.
+The table in figure 3 shows the BOM for TAC SCM.
+Each PC type (SKU, Stock Keeping Unit) are listed with their constituent components, the number of assembly cycles required and the market segment they belong to.
+The sixteen PCs are classified into three market segments: High range, Mid range, and Low range.

 In addition to the BOM there is a component catalog with information about the components, and the suppliers that produce them (see right side of the table below).

 Both the BOM and the component catalog is sent to the agents at the start of the game.